Beginner Stock Portfolio: Start Simple

 Leverage The Investment Accounts

-One important concept of RRSP is the tax refund and it sometimes takes time to realize that the tax refund is not a travel bank but your retirement money.
-An RRSP allows you to defer taxes whereas a TFSA is completely tax-free.
+One important concept of RRSP is the tax refund, and it sometimes takes time to realize that the tax refund is not a travel bank but your retirement money.
+An RRSP allows you to defer taxes, whereas a TFSA is completely tax-free.

-The difference is important and will play a huge role in your retirement and how you withdraw money as RRSP withdrawals are income for the purpose of income taxes and a TFSA withdrawal doesn’t add to your income.
+The difference is important and will play a huge role in your retirement and how you withdraw money as RRSP withdrawals are income for the purpose of income taxes, and a TFSA withdrawal doesn’t add to your income.

 Both accounts play an important role in your beginner portfolio and have different tax advantages and contribution limits (see your TFSA contribution limits).